MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/choose-visibility-options.md

-﻿---
+---
-Description: Set restrictions on how your app can be discovered and acquired, including whether people can find your app in the Store or see its Store listing at all.
+description: Set restrictions on how your app can be discovered and acquired, including whether people can find your app in the Store or see its Store listing at all.
 title: Choose visibility options ms.date: 10/31/2018
 ms.topic: article